<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6672188&amp;fmt=gif">

 Rent collection, online payments, late fees, lease administration, and property accounting all run on one platform.
 Residents pay rent online through the platform or the app.
 Online portals replace paper checks and the lockbox runs that come with them.
 Track expenses, generate income statements, and feed property accounting data into your existing accounting stack through open APIs.

 For property management companies running diverse portfolios, that integration matters.
 Property accounting that lives in a closed system creates double entry and version control headaches that nobody has time to fix.
-BuildingLink's seamless integration with the accounting tools you already use means data flows instead of being retyped, and rent payments reconcile against the GL without manual cleanup.
+BuildingLink's seamless integration with the accounting tools you already use, eliminating duplicate data entry and ensuring rent payments reconcile against the general ledger without manual cleanup.
 The notable features here aren't flashy.
 They're the ones that boost efficiency on the back office work nobody wants to do twice.

 Analytics-Reporting-4-1-2